rootm0s/Bustr/README.md

  /_____/\__,_/____/\__/_/     Version 1.0.0
  ```

-Bustr is a framework built to discover if any new Usb, Storage, Phone or Bluetooth device has been attached/paired with system.
+Bustr is a utility built to discover if any new Usb, Storage, Phone or Bluetooth device has been attached/paired with system.
 Designed to run with either administrator account or as normal user.

 In later versions, Bustr can lock the machine or send annoying beep sounds to indicate the discoveries.
 Not yet implemented!

 #### Usecase:
-The idea is to run Bustr on a fresh installed computer, if it discover a new usb, storage, phone or bluetooth device has been attached/paired with system, log the results and generate a HTML report with the registry data and log results.
+The idea is to run Bustr on a fresh installed computer.
+If it discover a new usb, storage, phone or bluetooth device has been attached/paired with system, log the results and generate a HTML report with the registry data and log results.
 Tested this with 4 different USB manufacturers and Android and iPhone.

 #### Features:
    * Works on all Windows versions